 Good (60-69% / B- to B+): Student has displayed a sound basic knowledge and understanding of much of the material studied in this module and achieved a high enough grade to indicate a clear ability to cope with the demands of an undergraduate level degree.

 Excellent (70% + / A- to A*): Student has engaged consistently well with all aspects of the module and strong achievement in assessments indicates the ability to perform effectively at undergraduate degree level.

-Coursework essay on a topic related to the elements in this module studied up to the mid-term point.
+At the mid-point of the module the students sit an interim test on topics related to the elements in this module studied up to that point.